SUBASHVIRAT18/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 Program to implement the linear regression using gradient descent.
 Developed by: SUBASH E
 RegisterNumber: 212223040209
-Program to implement the linear regression using gradient descent.
-Developed by: Logesh.N.A
-RegisterNumber:  212223240078
 import numpy as np
 import pandas as pd
 from sklearn.preprocessing import StandardScaler